rxlabs/srv-nodejs/README.md

 ### Docker container

-The service is distributed as a Docker container on GitHub Container Registry.
+The app is distributed as a Docker container on the GitHub Container Registry.
-To run locally, add configuration to `config/local.json`, then pull and run the image with

 ```
 $ docker run --init --read-only --publish 8080:8080 ghcr.io/rxlabs/srv-nodejs